Zhuk (radar)

-The Zhuk are a family of Russian (former USSR) all-weather multimode airborne radars developed by NIIR Phazotron for multi-role combat aircraft such as the MiG-29 and the Su-27.
-The PESA versions were also known as the Sokol.
+The Zhuk are a family of Russian (former USSR) all-weather multimode airborne radars developed by NIIR Phazotron for multi-role combat aircraft such as the MiG-29.
+The PESA versions were also known as Sokol.

 Description

 The Zhuk (Beetle) family of X band pulse-Doppler radars provide aircraft with two modes of operation, air-to-air and air-to-surface.
 The air-to-air mode of the Zhuk is capable of detecting targets and measuring their coordinates, range and speed.
 The radar has a look-down/shoot-down capability for air targets against a cluttered or water background and a variety of search modes are available.
 Individual targets can be tracked or multiple targets can be tracked and engaged at once while searching for new targets in track while scan mode.
 The Zhuk radar can identify detected targets by class and prioritise multiple targets for engagement.
 A variety of close combat scanning modes are featured including vertical scan, HUD view, boresight and slewable are available as well as locking onto a visually acquired target.
 The Zhuk radar also offers the ability to track and engage helicopters even when they are hovering.
 The Zhuk is compatible with a variety of air-to-air weapons including the radar guided R-77 and R-27 missiles to which it can provide targeting, target brightening and radio adjustment.
 The radar is compatible with optically guided missiles like the R-73 and can also provide fire control for aircraft cannon.

 In the air-to-surface mode the N010 radar offers a mapping capability using either Synthetic aperture radar (SAR), real beam or doppler beam narrowing modes with a resolution of up to 3x3m with zooming and image freezing functions.
 The radar can detect and track with measurement of range and speed both moving and static ground and naval targets.
 The Zhuk radar can support low altitude terrain following flying and can also detect dangerous weather patterns during flight.
 The radar is compatible with a variety of air-to-surface weaponry, including Kh-29 air-to-surface missiles as well as Kh-31 anti-radiation missiles.